brvkenspawn/brvkenspawn/README.md

+working on this rnn

-c+h encouraged !!! <3 I LOVE ALL WHO CUDDLE ME!!
+C+H encouraged!
+I LOVE ALL WHO CUDDLE MEEE!!!!!

 i don't like changes.